Perelandra0x309/secure-im/index.md

 ---

 <center><h1>Welcome!</h1></center>
 <p>This site began as a project to document my research into secure instant messaging applications which started in 2018.
-I hope you find these reviews and notes useful if you are also searching.</p>
+For almost 3 years I tried over 100 different messaging apps and documented my findings and opinions abut the security, privacy and usability of these apps.
+I am no longer actively testing these apps but I have left this website up for anyone interested in seeing information about these apps at the time they were reviewed.
+As time progresses information here may become inaccurate regarding the current state of these apps so only use the information here as a starting point and be sure to verify if anything has changed with the current versions of these apps.</p>
 <center>
 <div><h2><a href="/favorites.html" {{ site.class_button_internal }}>Instant messaging apps I recommend</a></h2></div>
 <p><h2><a href="{% link videochat.md %}" {{ site.class_button_internal }}>Video chat options in these times of social distancing</a></h2></p>